corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 The RPC password will be requested after a connection is established.

 {{< note >}}
-In development mode, restarting a node frequently may cause the host key to be regenerated.
+In dev mode, restarting a node frequently may cause the host key to be regenerated.
 SSH usually saves trusted hosts and will refuse to connect in case of a change.
 This check can be disabled using the `-o StrictHostKeyChecking=no` flag.
 This option should never be used in a production environment!